maltesie/ChimericFragments/README.md

 >julia analyze.jl example_project/config.jl

-The example analysis will take a minute and the resulting tables and plots will be located in the folder example_project/results.
+The example analysis will take a minute and the resulting tables and data files will be located in the folder example_project/results.
 After the successful analysis part, you can start the visualization:

 >julia visualyze.jl example_project/config.jl